filecoin-project/devgrants/rfps/new-wave-4-rfps.md

 **Project Description**

 lotus Filecoin currently supports Arch Linux, Ubuntu, Fedora and MacOS.
 Golang can also be cross-compiled to Windows, so Windows support for lotus could be added as described in [lotus issue 2133](https://github.com/filecoin-project/lotus/issues/2133).
-This project would provide basic support for a running a fullnode on Windows.
-It will also also require compiling the rust-fil-proofs library in Rust for Windows.
+This project would provide basic support for running a full node on Windows.
+It will also also require compiling the rust-fil-proofs library in Rust.

-Use cases to support to start would include reading from the chain, submitting transactions, and participating in storage deals.
+Use cases to support include reading from the chain, submitting transactions and participating in storage deals.
 Support for mining on Windows may be more complicated and is not required for to fulfill this RFP.

 &nbsp;